 Fragrance Note Glossary

-Deepen your understanding of scent with our fragrance note glossary.
-Discover the origins, nuances, and profiles of the notes that describe fragrances.
-Get ready to elevate your candle scent game and impress your friends (maybe?) with your newfound knowledge!
+deepen your understanding of scent with our fragrance note glossary. discover the origins, nuances, and profiles of the notes that describe fragrances. get ready to elevate your candle scent game and impress your friends (maybe?) with your newfound knowledge!

 A B C D E F G H I J K L M